sharan-kavvala/Sharan_code/README.md

 # Sharan_code #sharan.kavvala7542@gmail.com
 Assignment
-All the programs are coded using Pyhon language and document attached.
+All the programs are coded using Python language and document attached.